trallard/Modules-template/README.md

 - `posts/*`: containing folder for posts
 - `images/*`: images used across the website
 - `notebooks/*`: this contains both the original Jupyter notebooks and the converted versions for the website
+- `basic_style.scss`: this stylesheet contains the default colour scheme and fonts used in this site

 # Configuration and setup
 The main configuration for the Jekyll website is declared in the `config.yml` file.
 Such a file contains the site specific variables, which are accessed at various points within the website.